blitzarx1/egui_graphs/demos/README.md

 # Examples
 This directory contains simple demo applications which are using egui_graphs.

-Demo version is corresponding to the minimal version of the library with which it works withous issues.

 ## Prerequisites
 All demos requires rust to be installed.
 Just follow easy one step install from the official site https://www.rust-lang.org/tools/install.